scrapjs/prama/qa.md

 * 3. Can we get the best of 1 and 2?
 	- seems that we don’t need to: create settings button and show popup with content of biloba is not that difficult.
 		+ though we should not really get down to pure API, having simple settings hassle-free is a big deal.

+# Q: super-control-panel dep vs straight prama code

+* + nicer inverval input
+	* - we have one, just style it
+* + super-control-panel has nice styles
+	* - prama is flexible in that regard, but we need default styles
+* + it shortens the code, significantly
+	* - control-panel is mess inside, it is better for prama create a set of components.
+Also prama is easier to look through.
+* - prama has dynamic API
+* - prama has wider options
+* + color input
+	* - just connect color input